JohannesWiesner/rpi-weather/README.md

 # rpi-weather
 ![thumbnail](http://caternuson.github.io/rpi-weather/static/rpi-weather-thumb.jpg)<br/>
 Python 3.9 application to get local weather forecast and display results via icons on LED 8x8 matrices.

 # Hardware

+## Overview
+Here's a general overview about the hardware setup to give you some orientation: https://caternuson.github.io/rpi-weather/.
+The wodden case has roughly these dimensions: 19cm (length) x 13cm (width) x 8cm (height).

 This program should work with any Raspberry Pi although I have only tested it with an original Model A (yes, an A).
 Also, any 4 Adafruit 8x8 LED Matrices with I2C Backpacks should work.

+## Soldering the address jumpers
 Be sure to [solder the address jumpers](https://learn.adafruit.com/adafruit-led-backpack/changing-i2c-address#changing-addresses-706265) to set unique addresses for each.
 Expected range is 0x70-0x73.
-The wodden case has roughly these dimensions: 19cm (L) x 13cm (W) x 8cm (H).
 Make sure you solder the pins of the matrices in the right direction for this project (in other words, **do not** follow the soldering instructions as presented in [this tutorial](https://learn.adafruit.com/adafruit-led-backpack/0-8-8x8-matrix-assembly), the pins have to be the other way around )
 # Software
 A brief description of the various software components.
 * ```weather.py``` - gets and displays forecast from [NOAA](http://graphical.weather.gov/xml/rest.php) (**US ONLY**)